Data Quality as Predictor of Voice Anti-Spoofing Generalization: Methodology

-In practice, we treat each of the $Q$ measurements independent of each other.
-Thus, if we drop the measurement superscript momentarily and use $\vec{\phi}_j$ to denote any of the $Q$ measurements of file $j$, the observed corpora are $\mathcal{D}_\text{train}=\{(\vec{\phi}_j, y_j)\}_{j=1}^{N_\text{train}}$ and $\mathcal{D}_\text{test}=\{(\vec{\phi}_m, y_m)\}_{m=1}^{N_\text{test}}$, viewed as i.i.d. samples from some underlying true distribution $p(\vec{\phi},y)$.
+In practice, we treat each of the $Q$ features independent of each other.
+We drop the feature superscript momentarily and use $\vec{\phi}_j$ to denote any of the $Q$ measurements of file $j$.
+The observed quality data are then $\mathcal{D}_\text{train}=\{(\vec{\phi}_j, y_j)\}_{j=1}^{N_\text{train}}$ and $\mathcal{D}_\text{test}=\{(\vec{\phi}_m, y_m)\}_{m=1}^{N_\text{test}}$, viewed as i.i.d. samples from some underlying true distribution $p(\vec{\phi},y)$.
 By conditioning the data distribution both by the class label (bonafide/spoof) and the data portion (train/test) we have four conditional data distributions in total, as illustrated in Fig. \ref{fig:distance-illustration}.
-For our regression modeling, we consider all the possible six distances, for a given set of quality measurements (thus, the maximum number of predictors is $R=6Q$, obtained by cross-combining all $Q$ quality measurements with all the six different distances).
+For regression modeling, we consider all the indicated six distances, for a given set of quality measurements (thus, the maximum number of predictors is $R=6Q$, obtained by cross-combining all $Q$ quality measurements with the six different distances).
 The distance that we use is \emph{Chamfer distance} (or \emph{modified Hausdorff distance}) based on averaged Euclidean squared distances with nearest-neighbor rule.
-It is easy to compute without numerical problems for features of any dimensionality.
-It gives a non-negative dissimilarity of two point clouds, each of which corresponds to one the four portions shown in Fig. \ref{fig:distance-illustration}.
+It can be computed without numerical issues for features of any dimensionality.
+It gives non-negative distance of two point clouds, each of which corresponds to one the four portions shown in Fig. \ref{fig:distance-illustration}.
 Chamfer distance is not symmetric but we compute distance to both directions and average the two values.
 We also normalize the distance by the dimensionality of the respective quality measurement.

 The within-class distances across training and test are perhaps most easily intuitively understood.
 For instance, $d_{13}$ measures how much bonafide data qualities between training and test data differ (likewise for spoof, $d_{24}$).
 The remaining four \emph{cross-class} distances may appear strange at first but we have a reason to include them in our models.
 If \emph{both} bonafide and spoof are corrupted by similar nuisance variations (e.g. both are either clean or noisy) one may expect lower anti-spoofing EER as the classifier does not have to address the issue of noise.
 Similarly, if the training distributions of bonafide and spoof distributions are very different, the anti-spoofing system may learn to \emph{cheat} (take a shortcut) by extracting information unrelated to bonafide-spoof discriminating cues --- hence, potentially exhibit low generalization performance.